arbor-sim/arbor/doc/concepts/recipe.rst

 .. topic:: Be reproducible

-    Arbor is designed to give reproducible results when the same model is run on a different number of MPI ranks or threads, or on different hardware (e.g. GPUs).
+    Arbor is designed to give reproducible results when the same model is run on a a different number of MPI ranks or threads or on different hardware (e.g., GPUs).
-    This only holds when a recipe provides a reproducible model description, which can be a challenge when a description uses random numbers, e.g. to pick incoming connections to a cell from a random subset of a cell population.
+    This only holds when a recipe provides a reproducible model description, which can be a challenge when a description uses random numbers, e.g., to pick incoming connections to a cell from a random subset of a cell population.
     To get a reproducible model, use the cell `gid` (or a hash based on the `gid`) to seed random number generators, including those for :cpp:type:`event_generator` s.